 Second Baccalaureate Degrees

 Before applying, students seeking a second baccalaureate degree should contact the department to which they are applying for more information.
-Upon acknowledgement from the school, students who earned an undergraduate degree at UT Dallas or another institution of higher education should apply for admission through Apply Texas, submit official transcripts from all non-UT Dallas college coursework, pay the non-refundable application fee(s), and be reviewed for admission.
-Such students often earn admission through individual review established by the school's internal admissions process for this type of degree.
+Upon acknowledgement from the school, students who earned an undergraduate degree at UT Dallas or another institution of higher education should apply for admission through Apply Texas, submit official transcripts from all non-UT Dallas college coursework, pay the non-refundable application fee(s), and submit an essay to be reviewed for admission by the school's internal process.

-Students pursuing degrees at four-year colleges and universities other than UT Dallas and who desire to transfer semester credit hours taken at UT Dallas to the degree granting institution should apply for admission as transient students.
+Students who are currently enrolled and degree-seeking at four-year colleges and universities other than UT Dallas and who desire to transfer semester credit hours taken at UT Dallas to the degree granting institution should apply for admission as transient students.
 Students will be admitted based on evidence of good academic standing at their home institution.
 In addition, students who have previously attended Texas state-supported institutions must provide evidence of their current TSI status.